bcgsc/NanoSim/README.md

-                        Reference metagenome list, tsv file, the first column is species/strain name, the second column is the reference genome fasta/fastq file directory -a ABUN, --abun ABUN  Abundance list, tsv file with header, the abundance for each sample need to sum up to 100.
-Example:
+                        Reference metagenome list, tsv file, the first column is species/strain name, the second column is the reference genome fasta/fastq file directory -a ABUN, --abun ABUN  Abundance list, tsv file with header, the abundance of all species in each sample need to sum up to 100.
+See example in README and provided config files
-                        Header: 'Size' size_sample1 size_sample2 ...Row:
-                        Species name abundance_sample1 abundance_sample2 ...
   -dl DNA_TYPE_LIST, --dna_type_list DNA_TYPE_LIST
                         DNA type list, tsv file, the first column is species/strain, the second column is the chromosome